 The Cavalls del Vent official trail passes close to the Penyes Altes de Moixeró peak but doesn’t reach it.
-We recommend leaving the track and making a small detour (you just need to walk a hundred meters) to get to the summit.
+We recommend leaving the track and making a slight detour (walking a hundred meters) to reach the summit.
 It’s totally worth it; the views are jaw-dropping!

-After swallowing a snack, we returned to the track and continued going down.
+After swallowing a snack, we returned to the track and continued down.
 After a few meters, there was a small section with rocks.
-But it wasn’t a problem as there was a rope for hikers to use.
+But it wasn’t a problem as hikers had a rope to use.
 That’s the only “difficulty” of this section.

 After this, the landscape turned into endless meadows again.
 Everywhere you looked, you could see green.
-And some cows and another livestock grazing around.
-The grass seemed to invite us to munch on it, and we couldn’t help but to lay there for a while and let the sun warm our faces while we enjoyed the absolute silence.
+And some cows and other livestock grazing around.
+The grass seemed to invite us to munch on it, and we couldn’t help but lay there for a while and let the sun warm our faces while we enjoyed the silence.

 Serrat de les Esposes to Cortals de l’Ingla, 4.7 km hike, 196 m+, 97 m-